jbro129/android-modding/README.md

 [AndroidComponentPlugin](https://github.com/androidmalin/AndroidComponentPlugin) by androidmalin : Simply implement plug-inization of the four major components on Android for learning and use.

+[SandBoxHookPlugin](https://github.com/ganyao114/SandBoxHookPlugin) by ganyao114 : demo for inject & hook in sandbox.

 # Other